-The Animal History Group has been founded by a group of PhD students at KCL, who work on an eclectic range of topics within animal history.
+The Animal History Group was founded by a group of PhD students at KCL, who worked on an eclectic range of topics within animal history.
 The history of animals is a broad-ranging field, which draws unexpected connections between different subjects and facilitates new understandings.
 Yet this very diversity can mean that researchers in different areas are unaware of each others’ work.
-We intend the Animal History Group to provide a forum for animal historians to meet and exchange knowledge, thus reaching new insights and making new links within the discipline.
+We set up the Animal History Group to provide a forum for animal historians to meet and exchange knowledge, thus reaching new insights and making new links within the discipline.

 Dr Elle Larsson completed her PhD, ‘Collecting, Curating and Construction of Zoological Knowledge: Walter Rothschild’s Zoological Enterprise, c.1878-1937’, at King’s College London in April 2020.
 Continuing with her research, Elle has since been working on several articles, thinking about future projects and devoting her time to her role on the Council for the Society for the History of Natural History.
 Elle is one of the co-founders of the Animal History Group.